markqvist/Reticulum/docs/manual/_sources/gettingstartedfast.rst.txt

 Develop a Program with Reticulum
 ===========================================
-If you want to develop programs that use Reticulum, the easiest way to get started is to install Reticulum via pip:
+If you want to develop programs that use Reticulum, the easiest way to get started is to install the latest release of Reticulum via pip:

 .. code::